Cutter

 The full review

-The Skinsations formula uses just 7% DEET, and that light dose is the whole story behind its recommended-with-caveats verdict.
-Safety is excellent and DEET's evidence is strong, but the low concentration yields only 1 to 2 hours of complete protection against both mosquitoes and ticks, which holds effectiveness back.
+The Skinsations formula uses just 7% DEET, and that light dose is the whole story behind its recommended with caveats verdict.
+Skin safety is excellent and DEET's evidence is strong, but the low concentration yields only 1 to 2 hours of complete mosquito protection and about 2 hours against ticks, which holds effectiveness back.
 All 4 audited claims hold up, so the modest result is about strength, not honesty.
 Transparency reflects full active disclosure without an inert list.
-The gentle, lightly scented feel suits casual backyard use, but expect to reapply roughly every 1 to 2 hours if you stay out.
+The gentle, lightly scented feel suits casual backyard use, though you will reapply roughly every couple of hours if you stay out.

 Scorecard